Yac gets backed by Slack to bring the intimacy of voice back when remote co-workers interact – TechCrunch

 The publicly traded messaging company came in with a small investment of $500,000.

 Yac now has a bit over 5,000 users on its service and charges per seat, in the same way Slack does.
 Mitchell said he will use the funds to integrate more closely with Slack’s own messaging service.
-Some Yac features will automatically be integrated into Slack where users can turn their call button into a Yac button to deliver audio messages instead of doing real-time phone calls.
+Some Yac features will automatically be integrated into Slack, where users can turn their call button into a Yac button to deliver audio messages instead of doing real-time phone calls.